cangermueller/deepcpg/README.md

   --out_dir ./data
 ```

-`./cpg/cell[123].tsv` stores the methylation data from step 1., `dna` contains the DNA database, e.g. [mm10](ftp://ftp.ensembl.org/pub/release-85/fasta/mus_musculus/dna/) for mice or [hg38](ftp://ftp.ensembl.org/pub/release-86/fasta/homo_sapiens/dna/) for humans, and output data files will be stored in `./data`.
+`./cpg/cell[123].tsv` store the methylation data from step 1., `dna` contains the DNA database, e.g. [mm10](ftp://ftp.ensembl.org/pub/release-85/fasta/mus_musculus/dna/) for mouse or [hg38](ftp://ftp.ensembl.org/pub/release-86/fasta/homo_sapiens/dna/) for human, and output data files will be stored in `./data`.

-3. Reuse a pre-trained model or train your own model from scratch using `dcpg_train.py`:
+3. Fine-tune a pre-trained model or train your own model from scratch using `dcpg_train.py`:

 ```
   dcpg_train.py